MailOnline/throttle/README.md

 * DEBUG level: will print every request made
 * INFO level: will print progress every 100 requests

-TODO
+### TODO

-* other kind of throttling for services not necesarily on HTTP, like native ElasticSearch
+* other kind of throttling for services not necessarily on HTTP, like native ElasticSearch
+* throttling post
 * tests.
 Tricky but doable once you get an handle to the in/out channels used internally.

 ## License

-Copyright © 2014 Mailonline - DMGMedia
+Copyright © 2014-2015 Mailonline - DMGMedia

 Distributed under the Eclipse Public License either version 1.0 or `(at your option)` any later version.